KarunyaRaghavan/Excel-Projects/README.md

 # Projects
-All Analytical Projects I have worked on in Microsoft Excel.
+All Analytical Projects I have worked on using Microsoft Excel.